nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-### Typespecs {#typespecs}
+### Typespecs

-Typespecs es una notación para declarar tipos y especificaciones, ya sea para documentación o para la herramienta de análisis estático Dialyzer. / Typespecs are notation for declaring types and specifications, for documentation or for the static analysis tool Dialyzer.
+Typespecs are notation for declaring types and specifications, for documentation or for the static analysis tool Dialyzer.

-Los tipos propios deben de ser definidos en la parte superior del módulo junto con las demás directivas / Custom types should be defined at the top of the module with the other directives.
+Custom types should be defined at the top of the module with the other directives.

-1. Sitúa las definiciones `@typedoc` y `@type` juntas, y separa cada par con una línea en blanco. / Place `@typedoc` and `@type` definitions together, and separate each pair with a blank line.
+1. Place `@typedoc` and `@type` definitions together, and separate each pair with a blank line.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     defmodule SomeModule do
       @moduledoc false